Red Fort: Mughal

+Maratha

 Following the death of Emperor Aurangzeb, the administrative and fiscal structure of the Mughal dynasty experienced decline, leading to the degeneration of the palace during the 18th century.
 In 1712, Jahandar Shah was crowned the Mughal Emperor.
 Within a year of beginning his rule, Shah was murdered and replaced by Farrukhsiyar.
 In 1739, the Persian emperor Nadir Shah decisively defeated the Mughal army, despite its considerable strength of approximately 200,000 soldiers.
 Following his victory, he plundered the Red Fort, seizing its treasures, including the legendary Peacock Throne.
 After three months, Nadir Shah returned to Persia.
 His invasion left the city significantly damaged, and the Mughal Empire, under the next Mughal emperor Muhammad Shah's reign, was severely weakened.
 The internal weaknesses of the Mughal Empire reduced the Mughals to titular rulers of Delhi.
 A treaty signed in 1752 established the Marathas as the protectors of the throne in Delhi.
 The 1758 Maratha victory over the Afghans at Sirhind, followed by their defeat at Panipat, catapulted them into further conflict with Ahmad Shah Durrani.

 In 1760, the Marathas stripped and melted the silver ceiling of the Diwan-i-Khas to raise funds for the defence of Delhi from the armies of Ahmed Shah Durrani.
 In 1761, after the Marathas lost the third battle of Panipat, Delhi was raided by Durrani.
 Ten years later, the Marathas, acting at the behest of the exiled Emperor Shah Alam II, recaptured Delhi from the Rohilla Afghans.
 Mahadaji Shinde, the commander of the Maratha Army, restored Shah Alam II to the throne.

 In 1764, the Jat ruler of Bharatpur, Maharaja Jawahar Singh, attacked Delhi, and eventually captured the Red Fort of Delhi on 5 February 1765.
 Two days later, after exacting tribute from the Mughals, the Jats withdrew their forces from the Red Fort, seizing the Mughal throne.
 The throne now adorns the palace at Deeg, serving as a historical centrepiece.
 The doors of the fort are located in the Lohagarh Fort of Bharatpur.

-In 1783, Sikh Misls led by Jassa Singh Ahluwalia, Jassa Singh Ramgarhia, and Baghel Singh Dhaliwal conquered Delhi and the Red Fort.
+In 1783, Sikh Misls led by Jassa Singh Ahluwalia, Jassa Singh Ramgarhia, and Baghel Singh conquered Delhi and the Red Fort.
 With a consolidated force consisting of 40,000 troops, they looted the area spanning from Awadh to Jodhpur.
 After negotiations, the Sikh forces agreed to withdraw from Delhi and reinstate the Mughal emperor Shah Alam II.
 As a condition of their retreat, the Jats stipulated the construction of seven Sikh gurdwaras in Delhi, including the Gurudwara Sis Ganj Sahib in Chandni Chowk.

 In 1788, the grandson of Najib ad-Dawlah, Rohilla, Ghulam Kadir, looted Delhi and killed female members of the Mughal royal family.
 He also imprisoned Emperor Shah Alam II.
 Upon learning this, Mahadaji Shinde sent his men to free Shah Alam and pursue Kadir, who was hiding in Ghosgad in Rohilkhand.
 Kadir was eventually apprehended and beheaded.
 As a result of this, the Maratha flag was allowed to be hung from the Red Fort until 1803.